zkazy/Unanda/README.md

-# Changelog for v1.2.2
+# Changelog for v1.3.0
-- Adjusted nation intro.
+- Removed 'default' unique ability.
+Custom one soon.

 # Unanda
 Play as the populous Mesopotamian nation, led by Uordus, a ruler shouded in myth and legend.

-***Unique Ability: Mesopotamian Prosperity** (Population Growth)*
+~~***Unique Ability: Mesopotamian Prosperity***
-> The nation's citizens multiplied and prospered due to the waters of the rivers Tigris and Euphrates, coupled with good weather and agricultural practices.
+> The nation's citizens multiplied and prospered due to the waters of the rivers Tigris and Euphrates, coupled with good weather and agricultural practices.~~ (COMING SOON)

 ***Unique Improvement: Riverside Mud Farm***
 > The aforementioned good agricultural practices came in the form of these farms, armed with crop cycles and basic irrigation systems.